Federated Face Presentation Attack Detection: Introduction

 Main contributions of our paper can be summarized as follows:

-1. This paper is the first to study the federated learning technique for the task of FAS.
-We propose the Federated Face Anti-spoofing (FedFAS) framework to develop the robust and generalized FAS model in a data privacy preserving way.
+1. This paper is the first to study the federated learning technique for the task of fPAD.
+We propose the Federated Face Presentation Attack Detection (FedPAD) framework to develop the robust and generalized fPAD model in a data privacy preserving way.

-2. An experimental setting is defined for the FedFAS framework.
+2. An experimental setting is defined for the FedPAD framework.
 Extensive experiments are carried out to show the effectiveness of the proposed framework.
-Various issues and insights about federated learning for FAS are discussed and provided.
+Various issues and insights about federated learning for fPAD are discussed and provided.